Histria (ancient city): Roman period

 In 29 BC Histria came under Roman domination when Marcus Licinius Crassus, proconsul of Macedonia, annexed the whole of Dobrogea after his military campaign against the Bastarnae who had crossed the Danube and threatened Roman allies in Thrace.
 This was part of Augustus's strategy after establishing himself as sole ruler of the Roman state, of advancing the empire's south-eastern European border to the line of the Danube to increase strategic depth between the border and Italy and also to provide a major fluvial supply route between the Roman armies in the region which required the annexation of Moesia.

-During the Roman period from the 1st to 3rd centuries AD, a prosperous era began again notable by the construction of a new enclosure wall, new public buildings such as baths (Thermae I) and temples and laws, as described in inscriptions.
+During the Roman period from the 1st to 3rd centuries AD, a prosperous era began again notable by the construction of a new enclosure wall, new public buildings, including two bathing complexes (Thermae I and II) and temples and laws, as described in inscriptions.
 In 100 AD the governor of the province of Moesia Inferior, Manius Laberius Maximus, confirmed in a long inscription the Histrian's territorial limits (fines Histrianorum) extending to the Danube Delta, rich in fish, where most of the city's income came from at that time ("almost the only income of your city is from salted fish").
 Under Caracalla (r.211-217) Histria appears in several inscriptions, "the most brilliant city of the Histrians", a formula that refers both to the glorious past and to the development of the city from that period.

 This prosperity was dramatically interrupted in 238 when the city was razed to the ground by the Carpi (Goths).
-Histria was rebuilt, as so many times in its past although reduced to an area of about 6-7 hectares by a stronger wall, though Histria managed to preserve its identity as a Greek city.
+Histria was again rebuilt, although with a much reduced area of about 6-7 hectares, enclosed by a stronger wall, though Histria managed to preserve its identity as a Greek city.
 The walls were destroyed again by the Goths in 295 and rebuilt under Diocletian and Constantine I. In the 4th-6th centuries Histria represented an important Christian centre, revealed by archaeology.
 An episcopal basilica was built in the centre of the city where there were at least five other Christian basilicas.

 Halmyris bay was eventually closed by sand deposits and access to the Black Sea gradually was cut but trade continued until the 6th century AD when luxurious town houses were built.
-The invasion of the Avars and the Slavs in the 7th century AD almost entirely destroyed the city and the population; the city and its name disappeared.
+The invasion of the Avars and the Slavs in the 7th century AD seems to have entirely destroyed the city and remaining population; the city and its name disappeared.